whosonfirst/go-whosonfirst-pip/README.md

 ### When we say `geojson` in the context of Go-typing

-We are talking about the [go-whosonfirst-geojson](https://www.github.com/whosonfirst/go-whosonfirst-geojson) library
+We are talking about the [go-whosonfirst-geojson](https://www.github.com/whosonfirst/go-whosonfirst-geojson) library.

 ### Speed and performance